 Real estate assets are reviewed for impairment each reporting period if events or changes in circumstances indicate that the carrying amount of the individual property may not be recoverable.
 In such an event, a comparison will be made of the current and projected cash flows of each property on an undiscounted basis to the carrying amount of such property.
 If undiscounted cash flows are less than the carrying amount, such carrying amount would be adjusted, if necessary, to estimated fair values to reflect impairment in the value of the asset.
-See Note 13 - Fair Value Disclosures for additional information regarding our policy for determining fair values of our investment property.
-No impairment charges were recorded for the three months ended March 31, 2013 and 2012 on our directly-owned and indirectly-owned properties.
+See Note 13 - Fair Value Disclosures for additional information regarding the Company's policy for determining fair values of its investment property.